-This objective involves continually seeking opportunities to improve the cost-effectiveness, efficiency and safety of the market for the MMA's clients while also striving to continually improve environmental sustainability initiatives.

-Acknowledging its leadership role, the MMA takes a proactive stance in assisting market users in their efforts to adapt to highly dynamic industry forces and strives to maintain the market as an affordable place of business.
+This objective focuses on continually seeking opportunities to improve the cost-effectiveness, efficiency, and safety of the market for the MMA's clients.
+Acknowledging its leadership role, the MMA takes a proactive stance in assisting market users in adapting to highly dynamic industry forces and strives to maintain the market as an affordable place of business.